-For example, I believe that software quality is core team principle that everyone is responsible and we always write tests to validate what we are building.
-Yet we can be flexible on how much test coverage is needed.
-I believe it's important that team know that Quality is a subjective concept.
+For example, software quality is core team principle so everyone is responsible to write tests, document, and improve the product.
+Yet we can be flexible on how much test coverage is necessary.
+I make sure my teams appreciate that Quality is a subjective concept.
 At times the business will require us to prioritize speed over implementation style.

 I want to cover performance management first because it's a subject that I'm deeply invested in changing.
 To set the stage, I'll define two keystone principles which informs much of the rest of this subject.
 You cannot scientifically measure productivity or performance.